Use this integration to exchange files with your GitHub repository.

-Next, you can choose the Repository and Branch to pull from.
+Return to Lokalise and paste your token into the Personal access token text field.
+Next you can choose the Repository and Branch to pull from.

-You must specify the platform of the files stored in this repo.
 As you export files from Lokalise, you can trigger the GitHub integration to create pull requests to repositories with a platform related to the exported file format.

 It is important to decide whether you would like the filenames to include a full path.
 It is not needed in most cases, as you can configure the directory structure prefix at the pull request creation (export) step.
 However, when you have similar files in different subfolders, e.g. admin/locale.json and frontend/locale.json, you need to enable the Include path in the filenames option.
 Keep in mind that if you already have files uploaded to the project, including a path in the filenames at this step would mean that you are uploading different files.